 4. There is no need for teaching value education in academics because they cannot be cultivated through formal learning, and such value cultivation will make the individual biased.

-1. Whether value education should find a place in the educational system?
+1. Does value education find a place in the educational system?

-2. If required, what sort of values should be given preference in the curriculum?
+2. If required, what values should be given preference in the curriculum?

 3. What is the importance of being given to the religious values that are primarily developed based on scriptures?

-4. Can modern values alone are sufficient enough or is there any possibility of blending the values of modernity with religious values?
+4. Can modern values alone be sufficient, or is there any possibility of blending the values of modernity with religious values?

-5. If religious values are to be given importance in the curriculum, which religion will find a prime place?
-If there is contradictory propagation on a single virtue by two religions, how will they be handled?
+5. If religious values are important in the curriculum, which religion will find a prime place?
+If there is contradictory propagation of a single virtue by two religions, how will they be handled?

-6. Similarly, religions differ in their practices also.
-Religions differ on their outlook from eating patterns, dress mode, marriage systems, war tactics, killing, and punishments to various other aspects.
+6. Similarly, religions differ in their practices.
+Beliefs differ in their outlook from eating patterns, dress mode, marriage systems, war tactics, killing, and punishments to various other aspects.
 In this situation, what sort of perceptions need to be taught?